 Haggins was promoted to associate head coach in 2014 and has helped FSU post a 240-79-1 (.752) record with 13 ACC titles and two national championships in his time on staff.
 In recognition of his many accomplishments at Florida State, he was inducted in the Florida State Athletics Hall of Fame class of 2018.

 During the 2018 season he added two more all-conference linemen to his resume as senior Demarcus Christmas and sophomore Marvin Wilson both earned All-ACC recognition.
-Wilson’s 42 tackles included 3.5 sacks, the second-highest total on the team, while Christmas recorded 28 tackles with 3.0 for loss and two pass breakups.
+Wilson’s 42 tackles including 3.5 sacks, the second-highest total on the team, while Christmas recorded 28 tackles with 3.0 for loss and two pass breakups before being drafted by the Seattle Seahawks.
 The duo helped plug the inside of FSU’s defense as the Seminoles ranked second in the ACC and 20th in the NCAA holding opponents to only 3.52 yards per rush.
 The run defense held nine of 12 opponents under their season yards-per-carry average, kept three teams from reaching 100 yards on the ground and allowed only 16 rushing touchdowns, the fourth-lowest total in the conference.

 Haggins was named Florida State’s interim head coach on Dec.
 1, 2017, and the next day led the Seminoles to a 42-10 victory over ULM that clinched bowl eligibility for an NCAA-record 36th straight year.
 He finished his time as interim head coach with a 2-0 record after leading FSU to a 42-13 win in the Independence Bowl that clinched a 41st consecutive winning season for the Seminoles.
 Haggins starred on Florida State’s defensive line from 1986-89.
 He began his career as a tight ends/offensive line coach with the Seminoles in 1994 and took over the interior defensive line duties in 1996, where he has remained a fixture for more than 20 years.